iobboi/wrapperremixed/README.md

 # Wrapper
-This is a Goanimate Legacy Video Maker Remake built in [Node.js](https://nodejs.org/)
+This is a Goanimate Legacy Video Maker Remake built in [Node.js](https://nodejs.org/) but is also modded and mixed.

+Credit: Creator of og online wrapper

 # Server
 If you want to edit the Asset Server, then click [here](https://github.com/2Epik4u/Wrapper-Online-Assets).